fnproject/cli/CONTRIBUTING.md

 Instead we suggest:
 1. Clone from the original repo
 2. Add your fork as a remote
-3. Push your changes your fork
+3. Push your changes to your fork
 4. Create your Pull Requests as normal

 ## Documentation